-- How effective the proposed method and process measures are to monitor how well the project is implemented as planned. - How effective the proposed systems and processes are that will be used to track, collect, and report on process and outcome measures. - How effective the plan to use process and outcome measure data to improve the project over the three-year project period. - Demonstrates that the applicant organization has a strong understanding of the barriers to collecting and using process and outcome measure data and a workable plan to address those barriers.
+- How well the application describes the organization's profile, budget, key stakeholders/ consultants, and key staffs' experience, skills, and knowledge, key processes, and expected outcomes of the funded activities. - How effective the proposed method and process measures are to monitor how well the project is implemented as planned. - How effective the proposed systems and processes are that will be used to track, collect, and report on performance measures. - How effective the plan to use process and outcome measure data to improve the project over the three-year project period. - Demonstrates that the applicant organization has a strong understanding of the barriers to collecting and using process and outcome measure data and a workable plan to address those barriers.